Sarthak-G0yal/razer-web-echo/README.md

 This project is a clone of the Homepage of [Razer](https://www.razer.com/) website, developed as a practice exercise to enhance my web development skills.
 As my 2<sup>nd</sup> web development project the goals were to replicate the layout, design, and functionality of the original site.

+Check out the live version of the project [here](https://sarthak-g0yal.github.io/razer-web-echo/).

 ## Table Of Contents

 - [Overview](#overview)